SCOPE-MOVE evidence explorer for method selection

 Purpose

-SCOPE-MOVE addresses a practical barrier in 24-hour movement behaviour research: locating and comparing candidate accelerometer-based prediction models across heterogeneous criterion-validation studies.
-It turns the extracted validation-level evidence base into a reusable digital resource for comparing methods, checking study context, and supporting evidence-guided selection.
+SCOPE-MOVE addresses a practical barrier in 24-hour movement behaviour research: locating and comparing candidate accelerometer-based prediction models across heterogeneous criterion validation studies.
+It turns the associated scoping review's validation-level evidence into a reusable digital resource for comparing methods, checking study context, and supporting evidence-guided method selection.

 Your use-case and navigational route